Flotomate/product_docs/source/asset-management/manage-software-license/linking-software-license-with-software.rst

 .. note:: Here a Software Asset refers to any Asset having an Asset Type as
           Software or any sub-type of Software.

-The functional aspect of having a Software License in Flotomate starts with linking the License with a Software Asset which has the same Product Type as the License.
+The functional aspect of having a Software License in Motadata starts with linking the License with a Software Asset which has the same Product Type as the License.